Guide

 How do I send disk space alerts from PowerShell?

-Use Get-CimInstance Win32_LogicalDisk to check free space on each drive.
-Compare against a threshold (e.g., 10%).
-When a drive drops below, send an alert with nylas email send.
-Schedule the script with Task Scheduler to run every 15 minutes.
+Use Get-CimInstance Win32_LogicalDisk with DriveType=3 to check free space on each fixed drive.
+Compare the calculated percentage against a threshold -- 10% is the standard since Microsoft's documentation warns that performance degrades below that point.
+When a drive drops below the threshold, pipe the drive details into nylas email send and schedule the script with Task Scheduler to run every 15 minutes.

 Can I monitor Windows services and get email alerts when they stop?

 Yes.
-Use Get-Service to check status of critical services.
-When any service isn't running, the script can attempt a restart with Restart-Service and then email you the result.
-Add -AttemptRestart to enable auto-restart before alerting.
+Use Get-Service to check the status of named services like W3SVC (IIS) or MSSQLSERVER.
+When any service reports a status other than "Running," the script can attempt a restart with Restart-Service -Force and then email you whether the recovery succeeded or failed.
+Pass the -AttemptRestart switch to enable auto-recovery before alerting.

 How do I email Windows Event Log errors from PowerShell?

-Use Get-WinEvent -FilterHashtable to query Error and Critical events from the last hour.
-Group by source, format the top 5 events with details, and send via nylas email send.
-Schedule hourly to catch issues as they happen.
+Use Get-WinEvent -FilterHashtable with Level 1 (Critical) and Level 2 (Error) to query events from the System and Application logs over the last hour.
+Group results by ProviderName for a summary, format the 5 most recent events with timestamps and truncated messages, and send via nylas email send.
+Schedule hourly to catch error spikes within 60 minutes of occurrence.

 Next steps